External Scholarship Opportunities

 Golden LEAF Scholarship

 The Golden LEAF Scholars Program is designed to assist current high school seniors and North Carolina community college transfer students.
-Recipients must be from certain rural counties and demonstrate both financial need and merit to attend participating North Carolina colleges and universities in the fall of 2013.
+Recipients must be from certain rural counties and demonstrate both financial need and merit to attend participating North Carolina colleges and universities.
 The scholarship is funded by the Golden LEAF Foundation through a grant to the North Carolina State Education Assistance Authority.
 The number of years of scholarship support depends on the degree sought and the number of credits transferred.
 For more information about this scholarship and to apply please visit CFNC.org.

 Maryland, Pennsylvania, Rhode Island & Vermont State Grants